Some of our services have changed. Please see our services page for more details

 • plan how to deal with accidents and emergencies, for example spills or an employee becoming unconscious

-Some dusts will have a Workplace Exposure Limit (WEL) assigned to them, which means they are particularly hazardous to health and exposure needs to be tightly controlled; this can only be determine through monitoring.
+Some dusts will have a Workplace Exposure Limit (WEL) (external site) assigned to them, which means they are particularly hazardous to health and exposure needs to be tightly controlled – this can only be determined through monitoring.

 Respiratory sensitisation